 She has served on various Council committees including; the Housing and Community Strategic Policy Committees, Arts, Culture, Leisure and Youth Affairs Strategic Policy Committees, Southern and Eastern Regional Assembly, Dublin Regional Authority, Inchicore/Bluebell Garda Police Forum, St. Michael’s Estate Regeneration Board, and the Fatima Mansions Regeneration Board.

 Catherine went to school at Our Lady of the Wayside N.S.
 Bluebell, and the Holy Faith Convent, Clarendon Street.
 She has completed a Lay Ministry Course in All Hallows College and also holds a City and Guilds Diploma in Catering from DIT, Cathal Brugha Street.

 She has been heavily involved with community and voluntary groups in her community for over 25 years.
 She has served as Chairperson of St. Michael’s Community Centre and on the Board of Management of the Mercy Convent Secondary School, Goldenbridge.

-  A wonderful singer, Catherine was leader of St. Michael’s Folk/Gospel Group for 15 years.
+She has a love for music and was leader of St. Michael’s Folk/Gospel Group for 15 years.

 WEEKLY ADVICE CLINICS – No appointment necessary